OGRECave/ogre/Docs/src/ogre-shadows.md

 shadowed.
 We do not care about parts of the scene seen only by the light.

+Please note that this tutorial is more explicit and in depth than required to merely render shadows in OGRE as to teach you the theory behind the rendering shadows as well.

 In practice, the snapshot from the viewpoint of the light is stored as a floating point depth buffer.
 It is important to use a format that supports enough precision to avoid shadow acne (z-fighting) on lit